xtaran/unburden-home-dir/README.md

+For installations where each user should be able to decide on his own if unburden-home-dir should be run on X session start, add a line saying

+> UNBURDEN_HOME=yes

-For installations where each user should be able to decide on his own if unburden-home-dir should be run on X session start, add a line saying "UNBURDEN_HOME=yes" to ~/.unburden-home-dir which is sourced by the Xsession startup script in the same way as /etc/default/unburden-home-dir (while being a configuration file for unburden-home-dir itself at the same time, too).
+to ~/.unburden-home-dir which is sourced by the Xsession startup script in the same way as /etc/default/unburden-home-dir (while being a configuration file for unburden-home-dir itself at the same time, too).

 See /usr/share/doc/unburden-home-dir/examples/ on debianoid installations or etc/ in the source tar ball for example files.